leea/Lagrange/menu/treatments.md

 **May 2016**

-Disease in lungs look much worse.
+In first scan on Opdivo, disease in lungs look much worse.
 Cough is much worse.
 Stop Opdivo, Tarceva.
 Start Tagrisso (osimertinib), no break between doses.

 **May 25, 2016**

 Guardant cfDNA shows all mutant DNA is undetectable